Cognism | Blog | Connect

 • Completeness.
 Is your dataset complete?
 A sales dataset with too many missing values, such as a person’s job title, is ineffective.

-Why should B2B teams care about their data quality?
+Five reasons B2B teams should care about CRM data quality

-Wasted time, missed opportunities, and lack of personalisation contribute to poor data quality.
+Wasted time, missed opportunities, and a lack of personalisation contribute to poor data quality.

 Quality data is the core of any successful B2B sales team.